Carrooi/Nette-Security/README.md

 Extensible authorization built on top of [nette/security](https://github.com/nette/security).

 This package came in handy if you want to create modular website and keep all pieces decoupled with "custom" checking for privileges.

-Now you can really easily check if eq. given user is author of some book and so on..
+Now you can really easily check if eg. given user is author of some book and so on..

 This idea comes from [nette/addons](https://github.com/nette/web-addons.nette.org/blob/master/app/model/Authorizator.php) website.

 ## Installation